cmse822/project-2-pi-by-mpi-team-3/Project2.md

 The rate of convergence in a log-log plot corresponds to the slope of the curve, so we expect negative slopes of these curves.

 For each processor core, the convergence rate is negative, as expected, although not first-order ($-0.5$).
-The convergence rate for all cores appears similar except for the case of $64$ cores.
+The convergence rate for all cores appears similar except for the case of $64$ cores at 1E9 rounds.

-The error or convergence should ideally not vary with the number of processors, however, we see slight changes in the our convergence rates / errors.
+The error or convergence should ideally not vary with the number of processors, however, we see slight changes in our convergence rates and errors.
 This can be due to various reasons but the most likely is the parallelization strategy used.
 For each number of processors, we are dividing our rounds using

 count = ROUNDS / numtasks + ((ROUNDS % numtasks) > rank)